 In 2011, CytRx sold the rights to arimoclomol and iroxanadine, based on molecular chaperone regulation technology, to Orphazyme A/S (formerly Orphazyme ApS) in exchange for a one-time, upfront payment and the right to receive up to a total of \$120 million (USD) in milestone payments upon the achievement of certain pre-specified regulatory and business milestones, as well as royalty payments based on a specified percentage of any net sales of products derived from arimoclomol.
 Orphazyme is testing arimoclomol in three additional indications beyond ALS, including Niemann-Pick disease Type C (NPC), Gaucher disease and sporadic Inclusion Body Myositis (sIBM).
 CytRx received a milestone payment of \$250,000 in September 2018.
-Orphazyme has highlighted positive Phase2/3 clinical trial data in patients with NPC and have announced they will be submitting a New Drug Application (NDA) with the U.S. Food and Drug Administration (FDA) by June 30, 2020, and a Marketing Authorization Application (MAA) with the European Medicines Agency (EMA) in the second half of 2020.
+Orphazyme has highlighted positive Phase2/3 clinical trial data in patients with NPC and have submitted a New Drug Application (NDA) with the U.S. Food and Drug Administration (FDA), which is currently under Priority Review by the U.S. Food and Drug Administration ("FDA") with a target action date of March 17, 2021.
+It also recently submitted a Marketing Authorization Application (MAA) with the European Medicines Agency (EMA).
 Orphazyme has also received FDA Breakthrough Therapy Designation for arimoclomol for NPC and their Early Access Program is now operational.
+Orphazyme expects to obtain results from its registration trials for both sIBM and ALS in the first half of 2021.
 CytRx will be entitled to a milestone payment of \$6 million upon FDA approval, \$4 million upon EMA approval and \$2 million upon approval in Japan, along with royalties and potential additional milestone payments.
-There can be no assurance that Orphazyme will achieve such approvals.
+There can be no assurance that Orphazyme will achieve such approvals or that CytRx will receive any milestone or royalty payments.